dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 - the message size limit would be exceeded

-The client SHOULD subsequently initiate standalone queries (e.g. without using the MQTYPE-Query option) for any QTx value which was requested but is missing in the response.
+The client MUST subsequently initiate separate standalone queries for all QTx values for which an answer is still required.

 # Security Considerations